facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     --------- | -------------------- | ------- | -----------
     `view`    | `#!py3 sublime.View` |         | A Sublime Text view object.
     `pid`     | `#!py3 int`          |         | The id associated with a single phantom.
 Multiple phantoms can share the same key, but each phantom will have its own id.
+///

 ### Query Phantoms

+/// define
 `#!py3 [sublime.Region] mdpopups.query_phantoms`

-:
-    Query the location of multiple phantoms by specifying their ids.
+-   Query the location of multiple phantoms by specifying their ids.
 A list of `sublime.Region`s will be returned where each index corresponds to the index of ids that was passed in.
 If a given phantom id is not found, that region will be returned with positions of `(-1, -1)`.
 Included for convenience and consistency.